torvalds/linux/Documentation/mm/damon/design.rst

 DAMON sysfs/debugfs user interfaces are for full control of all DAMON features in runtime.
-For each special-purpose system-wide data access-aware system operations such as proactive reclamation or LRU lists balancing, the interfaces could be simplified by removing unnecessary knobs for the specific purpose, and extended for boot-time and even compile time control.
+For each special-purpose system-wide data access-aware system operations such as proactive reclamation or LRU lists balancing, the interfaces could be simplified by removing unnecessary kanalbs for the specific purpose, and extended for boot-time and even compile time control.
 Default values of DAMON control parameters for the usage would also need to be optimized for the purpose.